-Due to the intense urbanization in the Don watershed, hard paved surfaced now increasingly prevent stormwater from slowly seeping into the soil or from being taken up by vegetation.
-Therefore, much of the stormwater runs off the surface into the Don River resulting in streambank erosion and increased flooding during storm events.
+Due to intense urbanization and the increase in paved surfaces throughout the Don River watershed, there are fewer opportunities for stormwater to seep into the soil or be taken up by vegetation.
+Therefore much of the stormwater runs off the surface into the Don River resulting in streambank erosion and increased flooding during storm events.
 Combined sewers (carrying both stormwater and sanitary sewage) still exist in Toronto.
-Excessive runoff from large storm events can cause these sewers to overflow into the river.
+Excessive runoff from large storm events can cause these sewers to overflow into the river, affecting water quality.

 - Ensure the naturalization of the mouth of the Don River is adequately funded to restore the natural heritage features and reclaim vacant industrial lands for parkland and new neighbourhoods.